DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 There is a certain level of complexity in deploying and maintaining a secure internal certificate authority and many tools exist to help with this.

-Another advantage of an internal CA is to be able to use certificate based authentication for clients, enabling devices to prove their identity.
+Another advantage of an internal CA is being able to use certificate-based authentication for clients, enabling devices to prove their identity.

 Alternatives